healthykitchen101/healthykitchen101.com/juicers/reviews/jocuu/jocuu-juicer-zm1503.md

 Pulp Cup Capacity: 48 fl. oz

-The Jocuu masticator is average in size, equipped with a motor and containers suitable for serving a household of 2-4 people.
-It can comfortably stay on a narrow countertop while in use or, when disassembled, be stored in a standard drawer, though it would likely completely fill it up.
+The Jocuu masticator is average-sized, equipped with a motor and containers suitable for serving a household of 2-4 people.
+It can comfortably stay out on a narrow countertop, or you can take it apart and store it (just about) in a standard drawer..

 We liked that the plunger covers the length of the feed chute but not the diameter, leaving ample wiggle room for the plunger.
-This proves to be a great design when juicing leafy greens—as a tighter space between the plunger and the feed chute wall can lead to leaves becoming snugly wedged, resulting in more severe clogging.
+This proved a great design when juicing leafy greens—as a tighter space between the plunger and the feed chute wall can lead to leaves becoming snugly wedged, resulting in more severe clogging.

 ### 8.2 - Build Quality & Fit

 <img src="https://cdn.healthykitchen101.com/reviews/images/juicers/jocuu-slow-masticating-juicer-build-quality-clvbwmlek000hyx88dpmh0o6f.jpg" alt="Jocuu juicer’s drum part" width="300px" height="200px"><img src="https://cdn.healthykitchen101.com/reviews/images/juicers/jocuu-slow-masticating-juicer-build-quality-1-clvbwmld90005yx88hrsx20ei.jpg" alt="hand holding the Jocuu juicer’s juice mesh" width="300px" height="200px">

-The Jocuu has a look and design that matches its price, which is very basic.
-It’s made of durable materials, has decent finish, and the parts fit together well enough—only making squeaky noises when dealing with particularly tough ingredients.
+The design and look of the Jocuu matches its price, which is very basic.
+It’s made of durable materials, has a decent finish, and the parts fit together well—only making squeaky noises  with particularly tough ingredients (as mentioned).
 Just don’t expect it to be a decorative item on your countertop.

 ### 8.7 - Auger

 <img src="https://cdn.healthykitchen101.com/reviews/images/juicers/jocuu-slow-masticating-juicer-auger-clvbwmld20003yx88clo02rhe.jpg" alt="The auger part of the Jocuu masticating juicer" width="300px" height="200px">

-The Jocuu sports an average size auger with just the right space between its teeth, allowing it to handle the toughest ingredients with minimal clogging.
-The auger and drum size also gives it an interesting advantage: You can run the pulp through it again to get more juice, which would be impossible on a larger model, such as the Omega NC900.
+The Jocuu sports an average-sized auger with just the right space between its teeth to handle the toughest ingredients with minimal clogging.
+The auger and drum size also present an interesting advantage: You can run the pulp through it again to get more juice, which would be impossible on a larger model such as the Omega NC900.

 Usability
 ---------